bustios/zeppelin-notebooks/README.md

 # Zeppelin notebooks

-This repository contains a set of notebooks I developed using [Apache Zeppelin](http://zeppelin.apache.org), as part of my participation on Google Summer of Code 2016.
+This repository contains a set of notebooks I developed using [Apache Zeppelin](http://zeppelin.apache.org), as part of my participation in [Google Summer of Code 2016](https://summerofcode.withgoogle.com/projects/#5094334298849280).
 If you've noticed any errors or would like to contribute to this repository, please don't hesitate to contact me submitting an issue on GitHub or forking the repository and making a pull request.

 If you just want to take a look at the notebooks, you can view them on ZeppelinHub [viewer](https://www.zeppelinhub.com/viewer).